-ATLANTA — There are just four days left before the 2024 presidential election and metro Atlanta residents are all dealing with anxiety surrounding it in different ways.
+ATLANTA — There are just a handful of days left before the 2024 presidential election and metro Atlanta residents are all dealing with anxiety surrounding it in different ways.

 Channel 2′s Linda Stouffer spoke to metro voters, and doctors, about anxiety, politics and ways to handle the stress.

-It’s particularly visible across the metro Atlanta area with the polls so close to closing and this election season jas a certain intensity.
+It’s particularly visible across the metro Atlanta area with the polls so close to closing.

 “I’m very anxious, I would love to know what the results are,” one voter told Stouffer.